-(1) A holder of a large scale, medium scale or small scale mining licence, a licence for beneficiation, or a quarry licence for building substances shall, before the grant of the licence, give notice to a person-

-(a) who claims a right or an interest in the land over which an application for a licence has been made under this Act; or

-(b) whose right or interest in the land is affected in any manner by the application for the licence.

-(2) The notice shall be communicated to the affected persons through local leaders and posted in public places including markets, churches, mosques and schools in the affected community or make public announcements on radio, print media, television or any other media.

-(3) A person referred to in subsection (1) and the applicant for a licence shall cause an assessment of the affected land by an assessor appointed by both parties within sixty days from the date of the notification to the affected person by the applicant for the licence, taking into account-
+- (1) A holder of a large scale, medium scale or small scale mining licence or a licence for beneficiation shall, before the grant of the licence, give notice to a person- - (a) who claims a right or an interest in the land over which an application for a licence has been made under this Act; or - (b) whose right or interest in the land is affected in any manner by the application for the licence. - (2) The notice shall be communicated to the affected persons through local leaders and posted in public places including markets, churches, mosques and schools in the affected community or make public announcements on radio, print media, television or any other media. - (3) A person referred to in subsection (1) and the applicant for a licence shall cause an assessment of the affected land by an assessor appointed by both parties within sixty days from the date of the notification to the affected person by the applicant for the licence, taking into account- - (a) particulars of the claim or interest in the land; - (b) the manner in which the claim, right or interest has been affected or is likely to be affected by the operations or activities of the applicant; - (c) the extent of damage likely to be done, where any;

-- (a) particulars of the claim or interest in the land; - (b) the manner in which the claim, right or interest has been affected or is likely to be affected by the operations or activities of the applicant; - (c) the extent of damage likely to be done, where any; - (d) the type of compensation claimed, whether in cash or in kind, which may include replacement of property, and the basis for computation of the amount of compensation claimed; and - (e) particulars of other persons known to the claimant to have an interest in the land and details of that interest.

-(4) A claim for compensation under subsection (3) shall be copied to the Director.

-(5) The applicant shall provide sufficient information to enable the claimant make an informed decision and give consent to the compensation. ٠ nerals Bill 2021

-(6) The Minister shall, by regulations prescribe procedures for assessment and payment of compensation and resettlement including the functions of an assessor appointed under subsection (3).
+- (d) the type of compensation claimed, whether in cash or in kind, which may include replacement of property, and the basis for computation of the amount of compensation claimed; and - (e) particulars of other persons known to the claimant to have an interest in the land and details of that interest. - (4) A claim for compensation under subsection (3) shall be copied to the Minister. - (5) The applicant shall provide sufficient information to enable the claimant make an informed decision and give consent to the compensation. - (6) The Minister shall, by regulations prescribe procedures for assessment and payment of compensation and resettlement including the functions of an assessor appointed under subsection (3).

-PART XVIII-OCCUPATIONAL SAFETY AND HEALTH
+PART XVII-OCCUPATIONAL SAFETY AND HEALTH

-258. Safety
+231. Safety

-(1) A holder of a mineral right, licence or permit under this Act shall ensure that the mining operations and licensed activities are conducted in a manner that enables a high level of safety to be maintained and further developed in accordance with technological developments, best mining industry practices, the Occupational Health and Safety Act, 2006 and any other applicable written law.

-- (2) A holder of a mineral right, licence or permit shall- - (a) identify the hazards and evaluate the risks associated with any work performed in the course of mining operations or activities carried out under the mineral right, licence or permit which constitute a hazard to the health of persons employed for the purposes of that work and the steps that need to be taken to comply with the provisions of this Act and regulations made under this Act; and - (b) prevent the exposure of the persons referred to in paragraph (a) to the hazards.
+- (1) A holder of a mineral right, licence or permit under this Act shall ensure that the mining operations and licensed activities are conducted in a manner that enables a high level of safety to be maintained and further developed in accordance with technological developments, best mining industry practices, the Occupational Health and Safety Act, 2006 and any other applicable written law. - (2) A holder of a mineral right, licence or permit shall- - (a) identify the hazards and evaluate the risks associated with any work performed in the course of mining operations or activities carried out under the mineral right, licence or permit which constitute a hazard to the health of persons employed for the purposes of that work and the steps that